-Marcel Lefebvre, founder of the Priestly Society of Saint Pius X, was born November 29 1905 in the northern French town of Tourcoing.
+Marcel Lefebvre, founder of the Priestly Society of St. Pius X, was born November 29, 1905 in the northern French town of Tourcoing.
 The third of eight children, Marcel grew up under the supervision of his devout Catholic parents, Rene and Gabrielle, who owned a local textile factory.

 Fr.
 Lefebvre’s older brother, a missionary associated with the Holy Ghost Fathers, urged the new priest to join him in Gabon, Africa.
 Fr.
 Lefebvre eventually acquiesced and temporarily joined the Holy Ghost Fathers in 1932; he was immediately sent to Gabon, first as a seminary professor, but was soon promoted to rector.
 After three years of difficult missionary work, he nevertheless decided to commit himself permanently to missionary work: he made perpetual vows with the Holy Ghost Fathers.